LuciAkirami/streaming-examples/README.md

 ```

 We can see there will be 4 services.
 The newest container being the `streaming-examples-data-transform-1`.
 We can check the logs to view its output.
 We can open the RedPanda on the localhost:8080 and under the topics, we will find a new topic with the name `table-data` and it contains the messages with the transformations that we have applied with the data-transform service

+## Stateless processing

+- No context of previous messages.
+When we are processing a message, we do not care about the previous message
+- No need to sticl messages to one partition/instance of microservice in consumer group
+- We processes messages one at a time

+Use Cases

+- Schema Conversions (when we want to update how each message is represented / change how it is shown)
+- Row/Column filtering (when we want to add / update / filter(remove) any columns or rows.
+For this we check each message one at a time and do not care about the previous messages)
+- Feature computations inline (creating new features only using other columns values inside one row.
+Like we did in creating the acceleration-total feature, where we need the informatio from the current message and not relying on previous messages)

+## Stateful processing

+- Context of previous messages is needed as we may rely on previous messages
+- Important to handle streams to avoid state conflicts
+- state recovery

+Use Cases:

+- Aggregations - Sum, Max, Mean, Min of a variable per series
+	- Eg: We are getting temperature stream for each second and want to get maximum temperature per day
+- Aggregations per window of time
+	- DownSampling, Data Normation, Context features
+	- Eg: We are getting temperature stream for each second and we want the average temperature per hour.
+So we need all the previous messages